mvolkmann/blog/src/prolog.md

 #### append Predicate

-The built-in predicate `append` relates two lists to a list that is the result of appending the first two lists.
+The built-in, ISO predicate `append` relates two lists to a list that is the result of appending the first two lists.

 If `append` were not built-in, it could be implemented as follows: